55 Animals Found in Lakes

 by frankieleon is licensed under CC BY 2.0

-Mosquitoes are small, flying insects that are notorious for their annoying buzz and itchy bites.
+Mosquitoes are small, flying insects notorious for annoying buzz and itchy bites.

 These eggs quickly hatch, and the larvae feed on aquatic animals found in lakes.

-Adult mosquitoes feed on nectar and other sources of sugar,1 but they also bite animals and people to obtain the blood they need to develop their eggs.
+Adult mosquitoes feed on nectar and other sources of sugar, but they also bite animals and people to obtain the blood they need to develop their eggs.

-Mosquitoes play an important role in lake ecosystems as food for other animals such as birds and fish, and they also help to control populations of other insects such as midges.
+Mosquitoes play an important role in lake ecosystems.
+They feed on other animals, such as birds and fish, and help control populations of other insects, such as midges.

 14. Mayfly